 There are lots of reasons why a fertility clinic might be a good choice.
 Let's say you're having trouble getting pregnant, and so far your gynecologist has given you advice and ran some basic tests.
-He may have run a blood test for hormones or asked you to record your basal body temperature for a couple of months.
-He's probably also performed an ultrasound and an hysterosalpingogram (HSG) or sonohysterography.
+They may have run a blood test for hormones or asked you to record your basal body temperature for a couple of months.
+They have probably also performed an ultrasound and an hysterosalpingogram (HSG) or sonohysterography.

 At the same time, your husband has been checked out by a urologist.
 When it comes time to diagnose the problem and suggest solutions, you may wish there were a single doctor you both could see.
 That's where the infertility specialist comes in.

 A specialist can provide big-picture advice.
 RESOLVE, an infertility support group, recommends you see one if you're a: